Tour de Corse

-- The west coast town of Ajaccio will host Thursday evening’s start and Sunday afternoon’s finish.
+- The west coast town of Ajaccio hosts Thursday evening’s start ceremony.

 - Tight and twisty mountain roads are often bordered on one side by a rock face and on the other by a steep drop into the sea.

 - Rough and abrasive asphalt places high demands on tyres.

 - Many crews have not previously tackled the rally so must write all-new pace notes.

 - Narrow roads mean errors can be punished heavily.

 - Asphalt suspension – low settings which provide stability and improved balance.

 - Different road characteristics in the same group of stages mean set-up is often a compromise.

 - France’s WRC round was held on the stunning island of Corsica from 1973 to 2008.